 The Group manages its capital to ensure it will be able to continue as a going concern, while it maximizes returns for its shareholders through the optimization of its capital structure.
 The Group's management reviews the capital structure when presenting its financial projections to the Board of Directors and stockholders as part of the annual business plan.
 When performing its review, the Board of Directors considers the cost of equity and its associated risks.

-The capital structure of the Group consists of net debt (borrowings disclosed in Note 15 after deducting cash and bank balances) and net parent investment of the Group (comprising issued capital, other comprehensive income and retained earnings).
+The capital structure of the Group consists of net debt (borrowings disclosed in Note 15 after deducting cash and bank balances) and stockholders' equity of the Group.